intuit/LocationManager/README.md

                                                         // A new updated location is available in currentLocation, and achievedAccuracy indicates how accurate this particular location is.
                                                     }
                                                     else {
                                                         // An error occurred, more info is available by looking at the specific status returned.
-The subscription has been automatically canceled.
+The subscription has been kept alive.
                                                     }
                                                 }];
 ```